tc39/proposal-seeded-random/README.md

 I propose to add a new method to the `Math` object, provisionally named `seededPRNG()`.
 It takes a single options-bag argument, with a required property `seed`, whose value must be either a JS Number or BigInt. *\[And/or a TypedArray?]*

-`seededPRNG()` returns a function object which, on each invocation, will output an appropriate pseudo-random number based on its seed, and then update its seed for the next invocation.
+`seededPRNG()` returns a PRNG object, which has a `.random()` member function.
+On each invocation, it will output an appropriate pseudo-random number based on its seed, and then update its seed for the next invocation.
 These values must approximate a uniform distribution over the range \[0,1), same as `Math.random()`.

 That is, the usage will be something like:

 ```
 const prng = Math.seededPRNG({seed:0});
 for(let i = 0; i < limit; i++) {
-  const r = prng();
+  const r = prng.random();
   // do something with each value
 }
 ```